canonical/spark-integration-hub-k8s-operator/README.md

 the [open positions](https://canonical.com/careers/all) we have at [Canonical](https://canonical.com/).

 ## License
-The Charmed Kafka Operator is free software, distributed under the Apache Software License, version 2.0.
+The Spark Integration Hub charm is free software, distributed under the Apache Software License, version 2.0.
 See [LICENSE](https://github.com/canonical/spark-integration-hub-k8s-operator/blob/main/LICENSE) for more information.